Coming soon

 - Strong market positioning reflected in margins

-In addition to its VCTs, Foresight also manages six institutional regional funds.
+In addition to its VCTs, Foresight manages 10 institutional regional funds.
 These target similar investment amounts to the VCTs but have greater flexibility in the types of transactions they can pursue, such as buyouts.
-As a result, Foresight believes they offer a valuable source of co-investment capital for the portfolio.
+Foresight believes they offer a valuable source of co-investment capital for the portfolio.

 Exit track record